Kandos, New South Wales: Kandos and District Memorial Olympic Swimming Pool

 Kandos and District Memorial Olympic Swimming Pool is a government owned block of lands hosting two swimming pools - a 50 metre Olympic Swimming Pool as well as a covered children's paddling pool.
 There are modern amenities, bathrooms, a canteen, and a mini basketball court.
 There is a skate park located beside the swimming pool.
 The local schools use the swimming pool during the summer.

-Kandos IGA

-The local IGA Supermarkets is a key point of interest for Kandos.
-It is the sole grocery and liquor distribution store.
-In 2015 the IGA was upgraded to being fully featured, with a drinks machine, deli, liquor segment, and slushie machines.
-The staff are primarily members of the community.
-Kandos IGA is known as a great entry point into the workforce, with many high school students working there.